XMAMan/SmallSI/readme.md

 ```math
  \dot C_n(v_1, \omega_1, v_2, \omega_2)=(v_2 + \omega_2 \times r_2 - v_1 - \omega_1 \times r_1)*n_1 + (x_2 + r_2 - x_1 - r_1)* (\omega_1 \times n_1)
 ```
 $\dot C_n$ measures the speed at which the collision points move towards each other in the direction of the collision normal.
 It receives the velocity values ​​of both cubes as input.
-We now simplify the function by omitting the second plus term, since we assume that the contact points are close to each other and therefore $(x_2 + r_2 - x_1 - r_1)$ is zero.
+We now simplify the function by omitting the second plus term, since we have defined the ContactPoint in this way, that $r_1$ and $r_2$ points to the same point.
+Therefore $(x_2 + r_2 - x_1 - r_1)$ is zero.

 $\dot C_n(v_1, \omega_1, v_2, \omega_2)=(v_2 + \omega_2 \times r_2 - v_1 - \omega_1 \times r_1)*n_1$ -> take $n_1$ into the brackets